mammar86/IntroTONodeJS/README.md

 # IntroTONodeJS

-# This a Simple NodeJS project for demonstration purpose to Sun Coast Developers Guild cohort 19
+# This a Simple NodeJS project for demonstration purpose to Suncoast Developers Guild fellow students at cohort 19

 ### This mini project shows how to: